LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

 }
 ```

-We are not going to load this data into *conftest.py* fixture because only one test case uses this dummy data.
+We are not going to load this data into the *conftest.py* fixture because only one test case uses this dummy data.
 We are using it as a test data resource with the [pytest-datadir](https://pypi.org/project/pytest-datadir/) library.
 The pytest-datadir will copy the original file to a temporary folder, so changing the file contents won't change the original data file and the test case can use it in the test assertions.

 However, the RDP Search request message will be reused by multiple test cases as a based line for each test's request message payload, so we add it as a new ```search_explore_payload``` content to a *supply_test_mock_json* fixture method as follows.